Church of Our Lady of Liesse: The church

 The church is built in the Baroque style.
 It has a dome and a belfry which was designed by Francesco Zammit.
 It has three altars.

-The titular painting of the church depicts a legend about three knights and Our Lady of Liesse, and it was painted by Enrico Arnaux.
+The titular painting of the church, by Enrico Arnaux, depicts a legend about three knights and Our Lady of Liesse.
 The relics of the martyr St. Generoso are stored in the church, and they were transferred there from the chapel of Fort Manoel.
 A statue of the Virgin Mary which had originally been located at Fort Saint Elmo is now found in a niche in the church.

 The church building is a Grade 1 national monument, and it is listed on the National Inventory of the Cultural Property of the Maltese Islands.